 John Tertan is telling members: “When Liam and I started the platform we never imagined what an incredible community we’d have.
 Your enthusiasm, support and boundless curiosity have made us want to work harder and improve faster.

 “So from the entire team, we want to thank you!
 We realised that what makes this community and platform unique is how fun and lively the tours are.

 “It really feels like we’re breaking down the barriers to discovery and bringing the world closer together so we wanted to create a brand that reflects the impact we are all having on each other.

 “When we were designing the logo, we wanted to make something that captured the smile we all get when we go on a tour – so hopefully you see a bit of yourself in the name.”

 heygo is, says Liam Garrison, at its core, the combination of ‘hey’ and ‘go’ and all the positivity that comes with those words.
 It’s friendly, social and aspirational.

 “It embodies the spirit of openness, curiosity and friendship that is central to what makes us, us,” he says.

 “For the entire team and everyone we’ve seen interact with the platform, the first reaction people have when they join a tour is to smile.
 We wanted to capture that smiling face in our name.”

-John and Liam will retrace the site’s very first walk, undertaken in June 2020, around London’s Bankside, on Friday April 2 to talk more about the brand and to show where it all started.
+John and Liam retraced the site’s very first walk, undertaken in June 2020, around London’s Bankside, on Friday April 2 to talk more about the brand and to show where it all started.

-There’ll be two tours, one at 9am and another at 5pm.
-Click here to book a place.
-The new name and look goes live from 7am London time on April 6, when the virtualtrips web address will change to www.heygo.com.
+The new name and look went live from 7am London time on April 6, when the virtualtrips web address changed to www.heygo.com.